 The popular Visit Bhutan tour 6 Nights, 7 Days offers its visitors a chance to become familiar with Bhutan’s Landscape and Culture.
 On the Visit Bhutan tour 6 Nights, 7 Days, you will be visiting the major attractions of Paro, Thimpu and Punakha, Gangtey and discover its impressive landmarks and things to do.
-During your visit to Paro, you will explore Paro Dzong, Kichu Lakhang and National Museum and most importantly you will hike up to impressive Tiger’s Nest, also called Takshang Monastery.
-This package for 6 nights 7 days is also the best trip itinerary for the family or couple to explore this beautiful Himalayan nation.
+During your visit to Paro, you will explore Paro Dzong, Kichu Lakhang, and National Museum, and most importantly you will hike up to the impressive Tiger’s Nest, also called Takshang Monastery.
+This Bhutan tour package for 6 Nights 7 Days is also the best trip itinerary for the family or couple to explore this beautiful Himalayan nation.

-Note: You can directly fly to Paro International airport (the sole Int’l airport of Bhutan) through different destinations such as Kathmandu, Bangkok, Singapore, Dhaka and several cities of India like Delhi, Kolkotta, Guwahati, Bagdogra.
-There are two airlines (Druk Air and Bhutan airlines) operating flights at the moment and you can simply book the flight seats going through their official website or we can also help you book your flight seats at a better price.
+Please read: You can directly fly to Paro International airport (the sole Int’l airport of Bhutan) through different destinations such as Kathmandu, Bangkok, Singapore, Dhaka, and several cities of India like Delhi, Kolkotta, Guwahati, Bagdogra.
+There are two airlines (Druk Air and Bhutan airlines) operating flights to and fro Paro and you can simply book the flight seats going through their official website or we can also help you book your flight seats at a better price.

 Arrive at Paro Airport and then drive to the capital city Thimphu.
 Altitude: 2320m/ 7656ft above sea level.
 (1 hour 30 minutes drive)

 The flight into the Himalayas reveals scenic and breathtaking views of the Himalayan Mountains of the world.
 If weather permits you will be able to see Mt Everest (8848m, 29,198ft) and other Himalayan mountain ranges.

 A representative from the agency will greet you on arrival and drive you to the capital city, Thimpu.